CHiME9-ECHI/CHiME9-ECHI-private/docs/training.md

 ## Unpack

-With your downloaded dataset, stored in `paths.echi_dir`, you can specify `model_sample_rate`, which is the sample rate input for your model, and a `device` (`ha` or `aria`), this script will
+With your downloaded dataset, stored in `data/chime9_echi`, you can specify `model_sample_rate`, which is the sample rate input for your model, and a `device` (`ha` or `aria`), this script will